Fraud, Waste & Abuse/Compliance

 - Retaining and failing to refund and report overpayments (e.g., if your claim was overpaid, you are required to report and refund the overpayment, and unpaid overpayments also are grounds for program exclusion)

-Waste means over-utilization of services or other practices that result in unnecessary costs.
+Over-utilization of services or other practices that result in unnecessary costs.

 - Using excessive services such as office visits

 - Provider ordering excessive testing

 Any funds that a person receives or retains under Medicare, Medicaid, SCHIP and other government funded health care programs to which the person, after applicable reconciliation, is not entitled under such health care program.
 It includes any amount that is not authorized to be paid by the health care program.

 - Improper claiming practices

 The links below will direct you to additional Compliance-related information.
 In addition to these resources, click here to view all of our recent compliance alerts.